-Already laden with more prizes than could be listed here, Hong-Kong born Adam (but of Nigerian/Filipino descent) has established himself as one of the strongest pianists of his generation; he is also a conductor.
+Already laden with more prizes than could be listed here, Hong-Kong born Adam (but of Nigerian/Filipino descent) has just won the prestigious 2020 Harriet Cohen Bach Prize.
+He is now firmly established himself as one of the strongest pianists of his generation; he is also a conductor.
 Settling in Cheltenham, his professional training has taken him from Wells Cathedral School to the Royal Academy of Music.
-Some of you might remember him as a piano finalist in the 2018 BBC Young Musician competition.
-He is now building a truly international career.
-For us, it looks like Bach and Brahms.
-Be an email subscriber, or watch the website for details.
+Some of you might remember him as a piano finalist in the 2018 BBC Young Musician competition, and is now building a truly international career, having this far played in four continents.

 2nd April.
 ESBE, singer; PETER MICHAELS, guitar.

 Esbe is a singer (and a composer, producer, artist/designer) like nobody else we have heard at St Mary’s.
 From her classical training as singer and guitarist (she won the Julian Bream Prize), she moved through a fascination with the lutenist songs of John Dowland to an interest in World Music, taking in both Indian and Middle Eastern influences.
 From the latter, she developed her first album, Desert Songs, based on special translations of the great 13th century Sufi mystic poet Rumi.
 Her programme is from this album, although others have followed.
 They might be on sale.
 To Peter, who has been twice before, we can wholeheartedly say: Welcome back!

 9th April.
 MASAYUKI TAYAMA, piano.